tabpage/AI/README.md

 ## ***Make Your Prompt By AI***
 ```
-Act as the world's best "AI Agent ( Prompt + Loop )  Engineer and Professor".
+Act as the world's best "AI Agent Prompt Engineer and Professor".
-You write AI Agents ( prompt + loop ).
+You write AI Agents prompt with loop system.
 I will give you shortest plain text description to give you knowledge for write a prompt.
 Write every prompt with this formula:
 "[ROLE]